A balance board is an excellent tool for keeping your body active throughout the day or practicing your surfing balance on land.

 This is one of the first balance board exercises that you should master.
 To begin, find a balanced position and hold securely to a stable object, such as a table, in the same way as side-to-side tilting.

-Single Foot Tilts
+Single Foot Tilts on a Balance Board

 Begin with forward and backward tilts, followed by left and right Tilts.
 After that, try a round-the-clock shimmy.
 The stabilization muscles of the ankles are strengthened while the core is engaged through this balance board workout.

-Round The Clock
+Balance Board Around The Clock

 Balance on one foot